q-nick/eslint-config-turbocharge/README.md

 [![Build Status](https://travis-ci.org/q-nick/eslint-config-ultimate-typescript.svg)](https://travis-ci.org/q-nick/eslint-config-ultimate-typescript) <a href="https://www.npmjs.com/package/eslint-config-ultimate-typescript"><img src="https://img.shields.io/npm/dm/eslint-config-ultimate-typescript.svg" alt="Downloads"></a> <a href="https://www.npmjs.com/package/eslint-config-ultimate-typescript"><img src="https://img.shields.io/npm/v/eslint-config-ultimate-typescript.svg" alt="Version"></a> <a href="https://www.npmjs.com/package/npm-gui"><img src="https://img.shields.io/npm/l/npm-gui.svg" alt="License"></a>

 ## About
-ESlint is the best tool in the world which improves your Javascript code.
-It acts as a guide showing you good practices and helping you to avoid unecessary issues.
+ESlint is the best tool in the world that improves your Javascript code.
+It acts as a guide showing you good practices and helping you to avoid unnecessary issues.
-It also allow you to keep your code style consistent between many environments and many projects.
+It also allows you to keep your code style consistent between many environments and many projects.

-The only disadvantage is that it's not very easy to be configured, especially if you want to connect it with Typescript.
+The only disadvantage is that it's not very easy to configure, especially if you want to connect it with Typescript.

 But its not the only one....
 TODO